Merger Of SET Maidstone & SET Causton Schools

 SET Maidstone staff will also be moving with the students and so there will still be lots of familiar faces for students and parents alike.
 In addition, we will organise various schemes whereby the older children will work with some of younger children.
 This will include peer reading.

-The Trust will not take a final decision on the question until the consultation process has been completed.
+The Trust did not take a final decision on the question until the consultation process had been completed.

 You have the option of providing your comments in writing (in whatever format you would prefer) or by coming to one of our consultation sessions.

 You also have the option of making an appointment to meet with either Mrs Lucy Thompson (Head of School) or Mr Mark Barrow (Chief Executive Officer) if you would like to discuss the proposal further.